amorel/quote-generator/README.md

 # Quotes API

 This project provides an API to retrieve random quotes with filtering options.
-It includes a layered architecture for data management, business logic, and dependency injection, along with a custom error handling setup.
+It includes a layered architecture for data management, business logic, and dependency injection, along with custom error handling and a comprehensive test suite.

 ## Table of Contents